puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/variables_and_templates.md

     vim pasture/manifests/init.pp

-And modify the file resouce for your service unit file to use the template you just created.
+And modify the file resource for your service unit file to use the template you just created.

 ```puppet